andyt530/az2tf/README.md

 * azurerm_virtual_machine
 * azurerm_key_vault
 * azurerm_lb
+* azurerm_backend_address_pool
 * azurerm_management_lock

 ## Requirements & Prerequisites
 + The tool is written for the bash shell script and has been tested on a MAC
-+ Azure cli2 needs to be installed and you need a login with at least "Read" priviledges
++ Azure cli2 version 2.0.31 or higher needs to be installed and you need a login with at least "Read" priviledges
 + terrafrom needs to be installed